npeltier/sling-pipes/README.md

 you can use name of previous pipes in the pipe container, or the special binding `path`, where `path.previousPipe` is the path of the current resource of previous pipe named `previousPipe`

-global bindings can be set at pipe execution, external scripts can be added to the execution as well (see container pipe configuration)
+global bindings can be set at pipe execution, external scripts can be added to the execution as well (see pipe configurations)

 ## How to execute a pipe
 for now it's possible to execute Pipes through GET (read) or POST (read/write) commands: